tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Full-Height Sidebar

-Explore how to create a full-height sidebar that remains fixed while the content scrolls.
+Create a full-height sidebar that remains fixed while the content scrolls.
 This snippet uses the `position: fixed;` property to achieve the effect.

 ```html
 <!DOCTYPE html>